camminady/camminady.github.io/_posts/2020-02-12-colordictionary.md

 ## All combinations
-These are all https://raw.githubusercontent.com/camminady/APDOCC/master/combinations, sorted by number of colors contained.
+These are all combinations, sorted by number of colors contained.

 ### One color (arguably not a combination)
 ![](https://raw.githubusercontent.com/camminady/APDOCC/master/combinations/1/087_1.png?raw=true)